 Venda is the Spanish word for country inn.
-According to Tom Vickers, the four villages were built around country inns, that once upon a time sheltered seasonal agricultural workers travelling between Galicia and the meseta of Castille.
+According to Tom Vickers, the four villages were built around country inns, that once upon a time sheltered seasonal agricultural workers traveling between Galicia and the meseta of Castille.
 Later they were used for workers on the railway which you can see on either side of the ridge road from time to time.

 We left the Albergue de Peregrinos da Gudiña in the pre-dawn light, heading back toward the center of town, walking under the railroad tracks on the OU-533.
-Just before reaching the main road, the N-525, you take a right hand turn onto the Rúa Maior, that runs parallel to it.
+Just before reaching the main road, the N-525, you take a right hand turn onto the Rúa Maior, which runs parallel to it.

 Within a block, at the first Y-intersection, shown below, stay left to continue on the Rúa Maior.
 My flash lit up the shell waymark on the building, to a warm, yellow glow.
 Look to the right.
 How fun!